maldil/ICSE2023_PyEvolve_Artifacts/README.md

 We made two types of large datasets available.

-* More than 40,000 code transformation trails were used to evaluate PyEvolve.
+* More than 40,000 code transformation trials were used to evaluate PyEvolve.
 This was achieved using a dataset of change patterns collected from real repositories.
 The dataset is publically available.
 * PyEvolve atomatically transplanted code change patterns by submitting 40 pull requests to open source repositories.
 We made the list of the pull requests public.

 # Tool - [PyEvolve](https://github.com/maldil/PyEvolve)